 Chinese crested dogs come in two varieties: hairless and powderpuff.
 The hairless variety actually has fluffy tufts of hair on the head, ears, paws, and tail.
 The amount of hair can vary among dogs.
 And the powderpuff variety has a long, soft double coat over its whole body.
 Both the hairless and powderpuff varieties can come from the same litter.
 These dogs tend to be very loving and cuddly, though they have an energetic and playful side as well.

 Weight: 8 to 12 pounds

-Like other hairless dog breeds, the Xoloitzcuintli, also known as the Xolo, comes in both hairless or coated varieties.
-Both varieties are exceptionally low-maintenance when it comes to grooming.
+The Xoloitzcuintli, also known as the Mexican hairless dog, comes in both hairless and short-coated varieties.
+Both varieties are exceptionally low-maintenance when it comes to grooming, though skin protection is a must.
 Xolos are an ancient Aztec breed dating back thousands of years.
-The breed is prized in Mexico where owners seek them for their top-notch companionship, loyalty, and alertness.
-Xolo owners note that they make excellent watch dogs.
-While they can be protective when needed, Xolos are known for their tranquil and calm nature.
+The dogs tend to be loyal and alert, making excellent watch dogs.
+While they can be protective when necessary, Xolos also are known for their calm nature.

 Height: 10 to 14 inches (toy); 14 to 18 inches (miniature); 18 to 23 inches (standard)